mosheman5/timbre_painting/README.md

 # Hierarchical Timbre-Painting and Articulation Generation

-This repository provides an official PyTorch implementation of "Hirearchical Timbre-Painting and Articulation Generation"
+This repository provides an official PyTorch implementation of "Hierarchical Timbre-Painting and Articulation Generation"

 Our method generates high-fidelity audio for a target instrument, based f0 and loudness signal.